MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 To protect the identity of groups whose responses are insufficient, the Suppression Threshold suppresses the next smallest group until the total responses of the insufficient groups meet this threshold.

+### Default setting

-Glint’s default Suppression Threshold is two (2).
+Viva Glint’s default Suppression Threshold is two (2).

 ### Related terms

-Filter suppression: To add another layer of protection, admins can enable filter suppression, which prevents users from isolating what should be suppressed groups with report filtering.
+**Filter suppression:** To add another layer of protection, admins can enable filter suppression, which prevents users from isolating what should be suppressed groups with report filtering.
 To enable, go to **Configuration**, choose **Advanced Configuration**, and in the **Details** section select the checkbox next to **Enable Filter Suppression on Scores** and **Save Changes**.

 ### Examples

+#### Example 1

 Ana Bowman’s team doesn't meet the rated confidentiality of five (5) and Ángel Valádez’s directs are suppressed to protect the identity of Ana Bowman’s team respondent.